zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Nancy says, “You’ll definitely be the first one in line,” meaning the first one there when the store opens.
 Spiro says, “I guess what they say is true: the early bird gets the worm.”
 This is an old expression: “The early bi rd gets the worm.”
 It means that people who wake up early are more successful beca use they can take advantage of opportunities that are not available to other people, or they can get to places early and get more things done.
 Or, if  for example, a store is having a sale – a very popular sale, and you go early in t he morning you’re more likely to get that thing that you want to buy.
 Later i n the day, the store may not have any more left.
 So, the early bird gets the worm.
 A “worm” is a small, little animal that crawls on the ground; it’s something that b irds – many birds eat.
 They go down to the ground and they pick up these worms a nd they eat them.
 The word “early bird,” or the term “early bird” also m eans the same as an early riser, so you could say “I’m an early bird.”
 That means I get up early.

 Nancy says, “I don’t know about worms, but the early bird w ill definitely get the first dose of caffeine!”
-A “dose” (dose) is the amount o f a drug or a medicine that you are supposed to take.
+A “dose” (dose) is the amount of a drug or a medicine that you are supposed to take.
 Nancy is making sort of a joke here.
 Caffeine, she’s saying, is a drug that Spiro needs – that Spiro is going  to take when he drinks his coffee.

 Now let’s listen to the dialogue, this time at a norma l speed.